ChasinSpin/astrid/docs/InstallImage.md

 ## Restoring Image

-NOTE: These instructions have changed on August 1st 2024
+NOTE: These instructions were updated on August 1st 2024, please use the new image.

+The image, althought available, due to costs involved in hosting, is only available to people who have Astrids.
+It can be obtained by joining the IOTA forum: https://occultations.org/community/forums/ and asking, it will be sent to you privately.

 Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to restore image (e.g. 2024-08-01-astrid.img.xz).